christofmuc/KnobKraft-orm/README.md

     cmake --build builds --config Release

 This will produce the executable in the path `builds\The-Orm\Release`, namely a file called `KnobKraftOrm.exe` which you can double click and launch.

+## Building on Linux

+See the appveyor.yml file for some hints how the Ubuntu server is doing it.
+Mainly, you need to install a long list of prerequisites and development libraries:

+    sudo apt-get -y update && sudo apt-get install -y libcurl4-openssl-dev pkg-config libtbb-dev libasound2-dev libboost-dev libgtk-3-dev libwebkit2gtk-4.0-dev libglew-dev libjack-dev libicu-dev libpython3-all-dev

+and then can use CMake just like on Windows to compile the software:

+    cmake -S . -B builds && cmake --build builds

+This will produce a single executable `builds/The-Orm/KnobKraftOrm` that you can run.

 ## Licensing